 So far, Helsingborg complements digital information with so-called info points in shops, kiosks and hotels.
 There you can obtain brochures.
 During peak season you can also see employees on bicycles in the city centre; they can give you advice, and they also carry maps and brochures.

-Cost considerations play a role in this decision but also the desire of marketing executives to have more resources available for digital and social media campaigns.
+Cost considerations certainly play a role in this decision but also the desire of marketing executives to have more resources available for digital and social media campaigns.

 I suppose that other Swedish cities will follow the example of Helsingborg.

 Source for the first part of the article: Destination Halmstad